AnselmMarie/pokemon-pet-shop/README.md

-## 🏁 Getting Started with PokemonPetShop
+## 🏁 Getting Started with Pokemon Pet Shop

-This guide provides the necessary steps to set up and run the entire **PokemonPetShop** application on your local machine.
+This guide provides the necessary steps to set up and run the entire **Pokemon Pet Shop** application on your local machine.

 The project is currently under development.
 I created a backlog of tickets to address identified issues and integrate planned enhancements.